huggingface/blog/fhe-endpoints.md

 The last step is to modify `play_with_endpoint.py` to also deal with the same ML task as in `creating_models.py`: set the dataset accordingly.

 Now, you can save this directory with the `compiled_model` directory and files, as well as your modifications in `creating_models.py` and `play_with_endpoint.py` on Hugging Face models.
 Certainly, you will need to run some tests and make slight adjustments for it to work.
+Do not forget to add a `concrete-ml` and `FHE` tag, such that your pre-compiled model appears easily in [searches](https://huggingface.co/models?other=concrete-ml).

 ## Pre-compiled models available today

 For now, we have prepared a few pre-compiled models as examples, hoping the community will extend this soon.
+Pre-compiled models can be found by searching [concrete-ml](https://huggingface.co/models?other=concrete-ml) or [FHE](https://huggingface.co/models?other=FHE) tags.

 | Model kind  | Dataset  | Execution time on HF Endpoint  |
 |---|---|---|